Freddie Freeman Player Props: Dodgers vs. Cubs

 Cubs Pitching Rankings

-- The 9.7 strikeouts per nine innings compiled by the Cubs pitching staff ranks sixth in MLB.
+- The pitching staff for the Cubs has a collective 9.7 K/9, the sixth-best in MLB.

-- The Cubs have a 3.75 team ERA that ranks sixth among all MLB pitching staffs.
+- The Cubs have the seventh-ranked team ERA among all MLB pitching staffs (3.75).

 © 2023 Data Skrive.
 All rights reserved.